 Throughout all of its work, Dēmos challenges our country to live up to its potential as a democracy that truly empowers people of all backgrounds, so that all Americans have an equal say in setting the policies that shape opportunity and provide for our common future.
 The purpose of the Inclusive Democracy Partnership is to more closely align the racial justice movement and the democracy reform field in ways that advance the people’s power to achieve political, gender, economic, and racial equity.
 An important goal of this work is to broaden the democracy reform field to include and center the leadership of organizations advancing campaigns in communities of color and possessing the capacities and membership bases needed to create a more inclusive field.
 The Inclusive Democracy Partnership is designed to convene and support a cohort of state-based groups that will integrate money in politics and affirmative voting reforms into their work to advance an economic and racial justice agenda and strategy to build political power.

 General Operating Support - $50,000

-Free Speech For People works to renew our democracy and our United States Constitution for we the people, not big money and corporate interests.
+Free Speech for People works to renew our democracy and our United States Constitution for we the people, not big money and corporate interests.
+Founded on the day of the Supreme Court’s Citizens United ruling, Free Speech For People envisions a democratic process in which all people have an equal voice and an equal vote.
 It catalyzes and helps lead the movement to amend the U.S. Constitution to overturn the Supreme Court’s rulings in Citizens United v.
 FEC and Buckley v.
 Valeo, and the doctrines underlying those rulings.
 It engages in legal advocacy to advance a new jurisprudence on money in politics and to confront the misuse of the U.S. Constitution to claim corporate exemptions from our laws.
 It develops and advocates for model laws and other tools to challenge big money in politics and to make corporations responsible and accountable to the public.